We're committed to providing equal access to information, services and facilities for people with disability.

 Our district level Library and Community Centres at Corrimal, Dapto, and Thirroul, and libraries at Warrawong and Wollongong are all accessible for people with disability.
 They offer a range of assistive services and technologies including:

-- E-collections of music and books that you can download from home
+- E-collections of music, books and magazines that you can download from home

 - Large print books